 - I. It is the policy of Pennsylvania Health and Wellness® (PHW) that treatment with iontophoresis (electrophoresis, Drionic device) is medically necessary when all of the following criteria are met: - A. Diagnosis of primary hyperhidrosis; - B. Member has developed medical complications, such as skin maceration with secondary skin infections; or has a significant constant disruption of professional and/or social life (e.g., recurrent changing of clothes, affecting job/social function, etc.) which has occurred because of excessive sweating; - C. Is unresponsive or unable to tolerate at least one of the pharmacotherapies prescribed for excessive sweating (e.g., anticholinergics, beta-blockers, or benzodiazepines); - D. Failed a 6-month trial of conservative management including the adherent application of aluminum chloride hexahydrate [Drysol by prescription] or topical agents have resulted in a severe rash; - E. Has none of the following contraindications: - 1.
 Cardiac pacemaker; - 2.
 Cardiac arrhythmias; - 3.
 Pregnancy (hyperhidrosis often improves during pregnancy); - 4.
 Metal implants, depending on it size and position (may divert the electric current); - 5.
 Cracked skin near the treatment area. - II.
-It is the policy of PHW that endoscopic thoracic sympathectomy (ETS) for palmar and axillary hyperhidrosis and surgical excision of axillary sweat glands for axillary hyperhidrosis are medically necessary when all of the following criteria are met: - A. Meets all of the iontophoresis criteria above; - B. Has persistent and severe primary hyperhidrosis; - C. Has failed iontophoresis; - D. Has failed a trial of botulinum toxin.
+It is the policy of PHW that endoscopic thoracic sympathectomy (ETS) for palmar or palmar and axillary hyperhidrosis is medically necessary when all of the following criteria are met: - A. Meets all of the iontophoresis criteria in I.A-D; - B. Has a resting heart rate ≥ 55 beats per minute; - C. Hyperhidrosis symptoms started at an early age (usually < 16 years), and surgery is requested for a young member (usually <25 years of age); - D. Body mass index <28; - E. Reports no sweating during sleep; - F. The member is relatively healthy with no significant comorbidities; - G. Has persistent and severe primary hyperhidrosis; - H. Has failed one of the following: - 1.
+Iontophoresis; - 2.
+Trial of botulinum toxin for predominantly axillary hyperhidrosis.